 About the artist

-"I’m interested in exploring nature vs synthetic perfection and the need to organise everything into neat, modular systems."
+"I’m interested in exploring nature vs synthetic perfection and our need to organise everything into neat, modular systems."

 Lorna Freytag is a mixed media artist based in Oban on the north west coast of Scotland.
 Originally from Edinburgh Lorna studied at Gray’s School of Art and her work has taken her to New York, Sydney, Dubai and London.

-Working across modular canvases, oversprayed works, and flag-based forms, she examines how nature is categorised, standardised, and visually organised.
-Colour plays a central role in her work, functioning as both structure and subject, often referencing industrial palettes, signal systems, and methods of classification.
+Working across modular canvases, oversprayed works, and flag-based forms, she examines how nature is categorised, standardised and visually organised.
+Colour plays a central role in her work often referencing industrial palettes, swatches, signal systems and methods of classification.

 Artist Statement / Colour & Contradiction